 The 29-year-old proved he was healthy in 2018 after missing two years following Tommy John surgery.
 He showed plenty of promise by going 12-7 with a 3.31 ERA and a 1.12 WHIP in 29 starts, including a 9-1 record with a 1.68 ERA and a .179 average against in 11 second-half outings.

-Though he struggled early on in 2019 as he missed time due to a right shoulder impingement, he responded by putting together a strong second half for the second consecutive year.
-He went 5-2 with a 2.83 ERA in 12 starts post-All-Star break.
+Though he struggled early in 2019 as he missed time with a right shoulder impingement, he responded by putting together a strong second half for the second consecutive year.
+He went 5-2 with a 2.83 ERA in 12 starts after the All-Star break.

 He went 11-8 with a 3.96 ERA and a 1.26 WHIP while establishing new career highs in starts (31), innings (195.1) and strikeouts (195).

-Injuries have unfortunately taken their toll on Wheeler through the years, but when healthy, the right-hander has proved to be an effective starting pitcher, one who can lead a rotation when he hits a groove.
+Injuries have taken a toll on Wheeler through the years, but when healthy, the right-hander has shown he's an effective starting pitcher, one who can lead a rotation when he hits a groove.
 He has five big league seasons on his resume, and he has posted a sub-4.00 ERA in four of them.

 The Phillies have been aggressive in making big splashes in effort to end a playoff drought that dates back to 2011.
 In recent years, they have added Jake Arrieta, Andrew McCutchen, Bryce Harper, David Robertson and Jay Bruce.

-Last season Philadelphia (81-81) recorded its first non-losing season since 2012.
-Injuries played a major factor in the Phillies failing to live up to sky-high expectations following the Harper signing.
+Last season, Philadelphia (81-81) recorded its first non-losing season since 2012.
+Injuries played a major factor as the Phillies failed to live up to sky-high expectations following the Harper signing.
 However, so did starting pitching.
 The team's rotation ranked 17th in the majors with a 4.64 ERA.

-Having spent his entire career inside of the NL East, Wheeler has had the opportunity to pitch at Citizens Bank Park frequently.
+Having spent his entire career in the NL East, Wheeler has had the opportunity to pitch at Citizens Bank Park frequently.
 He is 3-1 with a 3.27 ERA in seven career starts at the stadium.

-There had been no shortage of interest in Wheeler as teams lined up for his services.
-In fact, Ken Rosenthal of The Athletic reported on Tuesday the pitcher had already received at least one $100 million offer.
+There was no shortage of interest in Wheeler as teams lined up for his services.
+Rosenthal reported Tuesday the pitcher had already received at least one $100 million offer.

-Ultimately, Wheeler felt Philadelphia presented the best offer.
+Ultimately, it seems Wheeler felt Philadelphia presented the best offer.